-Muslim separatists suspected in new south Thailand violence
+Insurgents suspected in fourth day of south Thailand attacks

+The soldiers in Narathiwat province were hurt in an ambush of their pickup truck, while the woman was killed in Pattani province.
-HAT YAI, Thailand (AP) — Four people have been wounded in southern Thailand by one of several bombs suspected of being planted by Muslim separatists.

-Security officials in Narathiwat province said Friday night’s violence also included a shootout between security forces and suspected insurgents who attacked a defense outpost at a small rural village.
+On Friday night, four people in Narathiwat were wounded by one of several bombs suspected of being planted by the Muslim insurgents, security officials said, and there was a shootout between security forces and suspected insurgents who attacked a defense outpost at a small rural village.

 The bombs mostly targeted utility poles and caused a blackout in one village.

-Since 2004, Thailand’s deep south has been wracked by a Muslim insurgency that has left about 7,000 people dead.

 Most Read Nation & World Stories